GENERAL AND PREVENTATIVE DENTISTRY

 Root Canal Treatments

-The chamber that exist inside the walls of a tooth is called the root canal.
+The chamber that exists inside the walls of a tooth is called the root canal.
 When there is tooth decay, the pulp inside this chamber is in danger of permanent damage.
 This is when root canal treatment is necessary to save the remaining tooth before it is damaged beyond repair.
 During root canal treatment, the pulp is cleaned out of the root canal chamber which is then filled with a tooth-colored material to protect the tooth from further decay.

 These are some of the signs and symptoms of an infected root canal: